Casper-Gavin/Those-Who-Soar-Beta-Game/README.md

 # Version History
 ## Version 1.4
+### Version 1.4.8
+- Fixed a bug where the torch would cause crashes on the main menu
+- Probably fixed a bug where the game would not start (on clicking play) due to skillMenu not being initialized early enough
+- Increased fire rate for the BAR weapon, and increased item size on the ground

 ### Version 1.4.7
 - Cleanup walls on tutorial scene
 - Add items to the vendor area